ONE OF THE BEST WAYS TO SHIFT TO A HEALTHIER DIET IS WRITING A DETAILED FOOD DIARY AND ADJUSTING SMALL CHANGES EVERY

 First start with this template, you can print this one or create your own

 It is important to mention during the week all the meals you had and how you felt during the day.

 List all the meals, snacks, drinks.

 You can include your health and lifestyle habits

-Be precise as you can, specifying what does the meal includes, for example: which veggies or fruits, type of bread or type of oil.
+Be precise as you can, specifying what does the meal includes, for example: which veggies or fruits, type of bread or kind of oil.

-This is important if you are trying to figure out if you might have food sensitivities.
+The specification is essential if you are trying to figure out if you might have food sensitivities.

 Important things to note

-If you are feeling stressed throughout the day it may be because of dips in energy.
+If you are feeling stressed throughout the day, it may be because of falls in energy.

-Follow up with your food diary and notice if you had 3 meals a day and healthy snacks between them, this will keep your energy levels up and will prevent cravings for sugary snacks.
+Follow up with your food diary and notice if you had three meals a day and healthy snacks between them, this will keep your energy levels up and will prevent cravings for sugary snacks.

 Note how much water you drink a day, or if any other drinks, and how much of it.